The Fondation Wiener-Anspach awards postdoctoral grants of minimum 12, maximum 24 months to researchers without a permanent position:

-These fellowships – called “bourses de mobilité” – are granted in line with the Foundation’s objective, which is to promote and strengthen the ties between the Université libre de Bruxelles and the Universities of Cambridge and Oxford.
+These fellowships are granted in line with our foundation’s objective, which is to promote and strengthen the ties between the Université libre de Bruxelles and the Universities of Cambridge and Oxford.
+They are open to researchers in all fields of research.

-To be eligible, applicants will have to:
+To be eligible, applicants must meet the following conditions:

 - Not have resided, worked or studied in Belgium for more than 24 months in the 3 years prior to the beginning of the grant period (this is a condition required by Belgian authorities for granting a “bourse de mobilité”).